protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 #### Summary up to this point

-Now that we know about components of the contribution graph, their properties, and how they fit together, let’s cover how they’re generated.
+We know about the components of the contribution graph, their properties, and how they fit together.
+Now let’s cover how they’re generated.